The most efficient route to unlimited design variety

 This technology simultaneously applies the transparent, conductive PolyTC® foil for touch sensor and decorative coatings on components during the injection molding process.
 The process combines inmold labeling (IML) and inmold decoration (IMD):

-The PolyTC® lable is inserted in on the core side of the mold.
-The IMD decorating foil is positioned.
+The PolyTC® sensor foil is inserted in on the core side of the mold.
+The IMD decorating finishing is positioned.
 After the injection molding process the finished part can be removed and installed.

 Typical areas of application include control panels in the automotive or home appliance sector, multitouch in sensors in mobile communications, and also innovative capacitive controls in consumer electronic applications.